 How does one add dimension to photographs?
 In Façade, It is answered by converting an image to a photo-relief where thickness replaces the grayscale, or brightness, in the photograph.
-This photo-relief is again converted back to a grayscale when backlit.
+This photo relief is again converted back to grayscale when backlit.
 The thinner areas allow light to penetrate and appear brighter, while the thicker areas obscure the light, appearing darker.
 Video adds the dimension of time to photography, but Façade adds the dimension of physical texture.
-Without backlight, the photo-relief becomes sculptural, suggesting new possibilities for interpretation.
+Without a backlight, the photo relief becomes sculptural, suggesting new possibilities for interpretation.
 What we feel or see when we look at the image has changed, since now we can literally feel the depth of a photograph.